 Linus: “There are three things I have learned never to discuss with people: religion, politics, and the Great Pumpkin.”
 Do you think it is appropriate for mentors and mentees to discuss politics?
-With record advertising, the tensions and fallout of a particularly acrimonious U.S. election, politics are everywhere.
-How should a mentor approach conversations about […]
+With recent conventions and the open tensions of a particularly acrimonious U.S. election, politics are everywhere.
+How should a mentor approach conversations about politics […]

 By Vivian Tseng First published on the WT Grant blog As a lifelong science geek, I’ve always thought research was fascinating, but I never thought it would inspire much political interest.
 Current events suggest that I may have been wrong.
 Research evidence is increasingly at the center of political and policy debates, and much of the […]